 Female Mallard showing its distinctive blue speculum with white borders; photo D. Gordon E. Robertson

 Northern Cardinal at seed feeder; photo Gillian Mastromatteo

 When the weather shifts to snow and falling temperatures, flocks of winter finches may be found in some numbers if their northern food supply decreases.
-At the FWG, look for Pine Grosbeaks, Common Redpolls, and White-winged Crossbills.
+At the FWG, look for Pine Grosbeaks, Evening Grosbeaks, Common Redpolls, and White-winged Crossbills.
 Northern Shrikes can also be found most years.
-Big flocks of Bohemian Waxwings have been seen regularly in recent years.
+Big flocks of Bohemian and Cedar Waxwings have been seen regularly in recent years.

-Two feeders in the garden, one near the Interpretive Centre and another on the south edge of the Ash Woodlot, are supplied with seed by the OFNC.
-On particularly cold days, these are busy spots, attracting a variety of birds including chickadees, nuthatches, finches, Northern Cardinals, and Mourning Doves.
+Two feeders in the garden, one near the Resource Centre and another on the south edge of the Old Woodlot, are supplied with seed by the OFNC.
+FWG provides suet, peanuts, and nyger seeds for extra nutrients for the winter fowl.
+On particularly cold days, these are busy spots, attracting a variety of birds including Black-capped Chickadees, White- and Red-Breasted Nuthatches, House and Purple Finches, Northern Cardinals, Dark-eyed Juncos, and Mourning Doves.
 They are also the places to check for the occasional rarity.

 Cumulative species list